Hazza3100/Twitch-account-creator/README.md

 # How to use
-Put proxies in proxy.txt and 2captcha key in config, https://2captcha.com/enterpage
+Put proxies in proxies.txt and 2captcha key in config, https://2captcha.com/enterpage

 # About